-In the week ending 3 October 2022, the percentage of people testing positive for coronavirus (COVID-19) continued to increase in England.
-In the week ending 29 September 2022, the percentage of people testing positive for COVID-19 continued to increase in Northern Ireland, and increased in Wales.
-In Scotland, the trend was uncertain for the week ending 29 September.
+In the week ending 24 September 2022, the percentage of people testing positive for coronavirus (COVID-19) continued to increase in England and the trend was uncertain in Scotland.
+In Wales, the percentage of people testing positive for COVID-19 increased in the two weeks up to 26 September 2022, but the trend was uncertain in the most recent week.
+In Northern Ireland, the percentage of people testing positive for COVID-19 increased in the week ending 26 September 2022.

-Table 1: Estimated percentage of the population testing positive for coronavirus (COVID-19) by UK country Official estimates of the percentage of the population testing positive for COVID-19 on nose and throat swabs, UK, 23 September to 3 October 2022
+Table 1: Estimated percentage of the population testing positive for coronavirus (COVID-19) by UK country Official estimates of the percentage of the population testing positive for COVID-19 on nose and throat swabs, UK, 18 to 26 September 2022